Ruby McDaniel, Orlena McDaniel, Adele McDaniel, James McDaniel

 The brother of Oscar-winning actress Hattie McDaniel, he also had a long and prolific movie career.
 He appeared in 208 films but seldom got screen credit.
 Today his name is known only to cinema historians and trivia buffs.
 His credits include Hallelujah!(1929), The Public Enemy (1931), Grand Hotel (1932), Footlight Parade (1933), Manhattan Melodrama (1934), Belle of the Nineties (1934), Captains Courageous (1937), Jezebel (1938), Union Pacific (1939), They Died With Their Boots On (1941), Son of Dracula (1943), Double Indemnity (1944), The Egg and I(1947), Ma and Pa Kettle (1949), Carmen Jones (1954), A Hole in the Head (1959), Ice Palace (1960), and The Adventures of Huckleberry Finn (1960).

-Sam had his own jazz band in the 1920s, playing on radio and on the vaudeville circuit.
+Sam had his own jazz band in the 1920s, playing on the radio and on the vaudeville circuit.
 The lead singer was his longtime girlfriend Roberta Hyson.

 McDaniel was born in Witchita, Kansas.
 After 30 years of performing in minstrel troupes, he went to Hollywood in 1929, with Hattie McDaniel tagging along.
 To his surprise, it was his baby sister who became famous.
 He died at the Motion Picture Country Home. (bio by Bobb Edwards)